-Total costs.
+Cost impact of MTR.
 All robot concepts outperform a solution with truck deliveries only (TD).
-This is inline with current literature (see Ostermeier et al. [2021]).
+This is in line with current literature (see Ostermeier et al., 2021).
 MTR OT is the option with the lowest total costs in all examples.
 Total costs increase significantly for all concepts involving robots as soon as truck deliveries are required (i.e., comparing 0 and 4% truck deliveries required).
 In the STR case, this is due to the truck delivery tour needed in addition to the robot delivery tour.
 In the MTR and MTR OT cases, it can be attributed to reduced flexibility given the stops required for truck delivery.

 A further increase in the share of truck deliveries leads to a moderate increase in total costs.
 Comparing a combined truck and robot delivery to a separate delivery (i.e., MTR vs. STR) of more than 4% truck deliveries results in cost savings of between 20 and 24% in favor of a mixed delivery.
 This highlights the advantage of our MTR heuristic's ability to combine truck and robot deliveries into one tour.
-The cost advantage of additional optional truck deliveries (i.e., MTR OT vs. MTR) is lower with up to 2% savings.
 Compared to TD, MTR reduces costs by 43% in the default case with 12% truck deliveries.
-This highlights the attractiveness of delivery by trucks and robots even for situations in which not all deliveries can be made by robot.
+This highlights the attractiveness of delivery by truck and robots even for situations in which not all deliveries can be made by robot.